MasoniteFramework/docs/features/rates.md

 ### Using Limiters

-To be able to add throttling per users or to implement more complex logic you should use `Limiter`. `Limiter` are simple classes with a `handle(request)` method that will be called each time a throttled HTTP request is made.
+To be able to add throttling per users or to implement more complex logic you should use `Limiter`. `Limiter` are simple classes with a `allow(request)` method that will be called each time a throttled HTTP request is made.

 Some handy limiters are bundled into Masonite: